Healthcare| February 10, 2019

 - Helps ensure proper security of your patient information, IP, and any other proprietary data.
 This is crucial because any breach can lead to insurmountable financial, reputational, and social consequences.

-6. Being HITRUST certified reduces time in audits and saves your company money
+6. Being HITRUST CSF certified reduces time in audits and saves your company money

 What are the main similarities and differences between HITRUST and HIPAA?

 HIPAA is short for Health Insurance Portability and Accountability Act.
 HIPAA in and of itself is an Act of law that sets out to protect patient medical records.
 In practice, HIPAA provides the patients with a certain level of privacy when it comes to why, when, and who can access their personal data stored by healthcare organizations.

 The truth of the matter, however, is that whether a company is HIPAA compliant or not is subjective without an actual certification process.
 In other words, a healthcare provider or its business associates can say they are HIPAA compliant without adhering to part or all of the laws laid out by HIPAA.